shanedrabing/screpe/README.md

 ### Caching

 Sometimes, we have to request many pages.
-So that we don't waste bandwidth, or a rate limit, we can use cached reponses.
+So that we do not waste bandwidth, or a rate limit, we can use cached reponses.
 Note that caching is on by default, turn it off if you want real-time responses.